 This method is exactly the same as making a normal candle.
 Only difference is the beeswax.
 Start by placing the beeswax into your double boiler and heat on the oven.
 Stir the wax until it reaches +/-160 degrees.
 Wax melt on 145 degrees.

 In the meantime you can prepare the wick.
 Cut it to the height of your mold plus 2 inches.
 Dip your wick in the melted wax to make it stiff and easy to stay straight while you pour in the melted wax.
 Use a pen or knife to hold the wick in place over the jar.
 When you done, cut your wick to the desired length and your done.
 Allow about 24 hours to let your new candle dry before your test it.

 Beeswax makes a very nice gift and like I said beeswax candles is very environmentally friendly.
 It also burn without releasing smoke and toxins into the air.
 Hope you will have lots of fun making beeswax candles.

-With 3 years of crafts experience and specializing in candle making and creating the perfect romantic eveningLeahG is a Gift Ideas Generator, Designer, Blogger and an approved associate of various carefully sourced merchants incl. as a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+With 3 years of crafts experience and specializing in candle making and creating the perfect romantic eveningLeahG is a Gift Ideas Generator, Designer, Blogger and Member of Amazon LLC Associates Program as well as other reputable associate programs.
+This site is funded via affiliate links.